bndynet/web-framework-for-dotnet/README.md

 # [web-framework](https://github.com/bndynet/angular-more)

 A web framework with Admin template for building great Web sites and Web applications using HTML, CSS and JavaScript.

 The *Admin Template* based on AdminLTE.
+Use `with-sidebar-horizontal` to set the sidebar horizontal.

 ### Languages:
  - HTML, SCSS, CoffeeScript